RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Boat Race/Boat Race.md

 ## Challenge: More boats! {.challenge .new-page}
 Can you turn your game into a race between 2 players?

-+ Duplicate the boat, rename it 'Player 2' and change it's colour.
++ Duplicate the boat, rename it 'Player 2' and change its colour.

 ![screenshot](boat-p2.png)